 Author-editor Steve Price was so smitten with Dickie Power’s Scarteen hunt report in our last issue, that he offers this slice of his own experience at Scarteen.
 Steve is in the process of writing his equestrian memoir, "The Outside of a Horse," and has allowed us to publish this advanced peek at his work-in-progress in which he recalls a day with the Scarteen while on a 1973 equestrian journalists’ junket to Ireland.

 Carol Clark, then editor of the Practical Horseman, had done her homework.
 During our Friday-morning drive to the village of Knocklong on the Limerick-Tipperary county line, she told me about our host, Thady Ryan.
 The Ryans had owned the Scarteen pack, named after their ancestral manor house, since 1798.
 Thady (né Thaddeus) was the most recent in the chain of Ryan men to serve as Master and huntsman.
-In addition to breeding, training, and caring for his hounds, and breeding and hunting his horses, Thady was a Dublin Horse show official and chef d'équipe of the Irish Olympic three-day team at the Tokyo and Mexico Olympics.To read more, log in above or click here to subscribe.
+In addition to breeding, training, and caring for his hounds, and breeding and hunting his horses, Thady was a Dublin Horse show official and chef d'équipe of the Irish Olympic three-day team at the Tokyo and Mexico Olympics.To read more, a subscription is required.
+Log in or click here to subscribe.